luiswirth/zuccmap2024fs/pres/main.typ

 #polylux-slide[
   = Logical Constant `False`
+  #pause

   Represents a contradiction.
 You shouldn't be able to obtain.
   ```lean
   def f : False := -- impossible
   ```
+  #pause

-  Opposite of `True`:\
+  Opposite of `True`:
   No introduction.
 Elemination-Only.
+  #pause

   Most powerful elimination.
-Anything follows from a contradiction / `False`.
+Anything follows from a contradiction.
   ```lean
   false.elim : ∀ (q : Prop), False → q
   ```
+  #pause

   If we include `False` as axiom in our type system, it becomes *unsound*.
   ```lean